ys7yoo/PiTutorial/README.md

 ```

 The code is in https://github.com/ys7yoo/PiTutorial/blob/master/src/led.py.
-You may download and run it as follows.
+You can download and run it as follows.
 ```bash
 wget https://github.com/ys7yoo/PiTutorial/blob/master/src/led.py
 python3 led.py